beangoben/tallerSEMIMUTICAS/HelpSource/Tutorials/README.md

-# MIDetectorOSC guide/overview
+# MIDetectorOSC

-summary:: Easy to use classes for sending musical information to other applications via OSC messages. categories:: Convenience, Musical Information, OSC related:: Classes/Amplitude, Classes/Pitch, Classes/Tarini, Classes/Onsets, Classes/FFTSubbandPower
+Easy to use classes for sending musical information to other applications via OSC messages.

+Convenience, Musical Information, send musical information to other applications in real time.

+- Amplitude
+- Pitch
+- Tarini
+- Onsets
+- FFTSubbandPower

 2013 -- Benjamin Sanchez Lengeling